Fact or fiction? The truth about the Windows and Office hacks

 The NSA-derived Windows hacks that Shadow Brokers hacks released last Friday originally seemed to harbor all sorts of zero-day vulnerabilities across all versions of Windows.
 As the weekend wore on, we found that wasn’t even close to the truth.

 It turns out that Microsoft had already patched Windows, so currently supported versions of Windows are (nearly) immune.
-In other words, the MS17-010 patch released last month fixes nearly all the exploits in Windows Vista and later.
-But Windows NT and XP users won’t get any fixes because their Windows versions are no longer supported; if you run NT or XP, you are vulnerable to the CIA hacks Shadow Brokers unveiled.
+In other words, the MS17-010 patch released last month fixes nearly all the exploits in Windows 7 and later.
+But Windows NT and XP users won’t get any fixes because their Windows versions are no longer supported; if you run NT or XP, you are vulnerable to the NSA hacks Shadow Brokers unveiled.
+The status of Windows Vista PCs is still open to debate.

 Bottom line: If you have last month’s MS17-010 patch installed, you’re fine.
 According to the KB 4013389 article, that includes any of these KB numbers: